 How long does cannabis remain detectable?

-In saliva, THC can be detectable for 6 to 8 hours with occasional use, up to 24 hours with regular use, and sometimes longer with heavy use.
-In urine, Drogues Info Service indicates 3 to 5 days for occasional use and 30 to 70 days for regular use.
+In saliva, THC can be detectable 6 to 8 hours with occasional use, up to 24 hours with regular use, and sometimes longer with intensive use.
+In urine, Drogues Info Service indicates 3 to 5 days with occasional use and 30 to 70 days with regular use.

 Hair analysis generally offers the longest detection window.
 Urine follows for many substances.
 Saliva and blood are more suited to recent use.